TheAngryDarling/SwiftCodableHelpers/README.md

 ### Protocols

-* **EncodingType** - A protocol used when defining functions that can take any type of encoding system like JSONEncoder, PropertyListEncoder or one inherited from BasicOpenEncoder
-    * **EncodingToDataType** - A protocol that inherits EncodingType that requires the resulting type to be of Data.
-JSONEncoder, PropertyListEncoder implement this.
-* **DecodingType** - A protocol used when defining functions that can take any type of decoding system like JSONDecoder, PropertyListDecoder or one inherited from BasicOpenDecoder
-    * **DecodingToDataType** - A protocol that inherits DecodingType that requires the resulting type to be of Data.
-JSONDecoder, PropertyListDecoder implement this.
 * **CodableSequenceDynamicKeyHelper** - A protocol used on types that implement Sequence that provide the necessary logic to encode into dictionaries based on a specific property name and decode back into an sequence.
 This protocol relies on the dynamicElementEncoding and dynamicElementDecoding methods
 * **BaseEncoderTypeBoxing** - A protocol for defining the type boxing methods used by the encoders.
 Allows for overriding the value being encoding
 * **BaseDecoderTypeUnboxing** - A protocol for defining the type unboxing methods used by decoders.
 Allows for overriding the value being decoded

+### Choice Enums

+* **EncoderChoice** - Provides a programmatic way of choosing which encoder to use.
+This is nice when providing end users with the choice of what type file to encode to
+  * **xmlPList** - Use PropertyListEncoder or PListEncoder for xml depending on platform
+  * **binaryPList** - Use PropertyListEncoder or PListEncoder for binary depending on platform
+  * **json** - Use the standard JSONEncoder
+  * **other** - You can specify your own instance of an encoder

+* **DecoderChoice** - Provides a programmatic way of choosing which decoder to use.
+  * **plist** -  Use PropertyListDecoder or PListDecoder depending on platform
+  * **json** - If swift < 4.2 and BasicDecoderChoice.usePatchedJSONDecoder enabled, will use BasicCodableHelperPatchedJSONDecoder otherwise will use standard JSONDecoder
+  * **other** - You can specify your own instance of a decoder

 ## Usage